chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

 This installs fail2ban and copies the configuration file so that you can easily modify the settings to your needs.
 After running the last line the nano texteditor should be opened with the configuration file jail.local.
 Here you go down in the text, until you find the following 3 parameters: Max retry, Findtime, Bantime.
-Erase the # in front of every of those parameters + in front of the next DEFAULT several lines above to activate this whole settings block.
-Then enter maximum login attempts as max retry, the time a user has to try these number of login attempts  (Findtime) and the time an ip is banned for, if these tresholds are crossed.
+Erase the # in front of every one of those parameters + in front of the previous DEFAULT several lines above to activate this whole settings block.
+Then enter maximum login attempts as max retry, the time a user has to try these number of login attempts  (Findtime) and the time an ip is banned for (Bantime), if these tresholds are crossed.
 Note that this rule applies to your login device aswell.
 So if you set 5 retries and 5000m bantime and type your ssh password wrong 5 times, your computers ip is banned for over 83 hours.
-After setting these variables, quit nano with **Control X** and save the file.
-Now restart fail2ban and test its status by running:
+After setting these variables as you like, quit nano with **Control X** and save the file.
+Now restart fail2ban:

 ```
 sudo systemctl restart fail2ban
-sudo systemctl status fail2ban
 ```

-The status should be returned with a green text showing that the protection is active.
-Now the **TempBannedIP** function returns the content of the ban list that is generated by malicious login attempts.
+Now use the function **BruteForce Protection** on the TouchBar in the Analysis Group.
+The status should be returned with a green text showing that the protection is _active_.
+If it doesn't, check if you erased the # in front of the DEFAULT above the changed parameters in the jail.local text file.
+After you have it showing _active_, the **TempBannedIP** function returns the content of the ban list that is generated by malicious login attempts.
 After a few days you should see some ips there already.
 Every now and then the ban list is reset, so don't worry, if the ban amounts get smaller at some time.

-The **BruteForce Protection** function simply shows the status of the fail2ban Bruteforce protection and how long it has been running.

 With the **Granted Logins** function you can check, who logged into your vps successfully.
 Quit with **Q** .